Juan-Lasso/Wisconsin_TID_Analysis_2025/README.md

 * Current value
 * Increment

 The ranking measures **absolute dollars of property-value increment**, not percentage growth.

-That distinction matters.
 A district that increased from $10 million to $50 million has grown by 400%, but it has a $40 million increment.
 A district that increased from $500 million to $1 billion has grown by 100%, but has a $500 million increment and therefore ranks much higher in our analysis.

 ---